numpex/proxy-geos-hc/README.md

 cd proxy-geos-hc
 cmake  -DCMAKE_BUILD_TYPE=RELEASE <KOKKOS_RAJA_OMP> -C configs/config_proxy-app.cmake -B build -DCMAKE_INSTALL_PREFIX=install -S .
 cd build
-make
+make && make install
 ```
 This will build and install the executable in the folder `build`.
 The configuration option `KOKKOS_RAJA_OMP` is discussed below.

 ### Configuration option KOKKOS_RAJA_OMP

  The `KOKKOS_RAJA_OMP` is used to specify which programming model and portability enabling library is used.
 The available options include RAJA and KOKKOS.
 This enables cross-platform seamingless and abstractions either with respect to the parallel programming model or the data container and the corresponding layout.
 In the current proxyApp, Lvarray container is used for RAJA while  KOKKOS provides its own container.
 In cases where neither RAJA nor KOKKOS is used, std::vector container is used.
+ Some ready-to-use command lines for each of these configurations are provided [here - HowToInstall](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/-/blob/develop/howToInstall.md?ref_type=heads).
 #### 1. DEFAULT option
 The default option (without any specification for `KOKKOS_RAJA_OMP`) is sequential mode. [**Not supported at the moment**](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/issues/8).